AliceO2Group/InfoLogger/doc/infoBrowser.md

--f facility  : defines a predefined filter on startup -l level     : defines a predefined filter on startup -admin       : enables admin commands for messages archival -z config    : provides path to configuration file (by default: /etc/infoLogger.cfg, or from environment variable INFOLOGGER_CONFIG if set)
+-f facility  : defines a predefined filter on startup -l level     : defines a predefined filter on startup -admin       : enables admin commands for messages archival -prefs	     : loads on startup a 'preference' file saved previously -z config    : provides path to configuration file (by default: /etc/infoLogger.cfg, or from environment variable INFOLOGGER_CONFIG if set)
 ```